Do you want to work as a Doctoral-level Counseling Psychologist?

 In addition, the following items are required by the department:

-- Completed, typed Counseling Psychology Emphasis Application for Admission (see Application Form link below).
+- Completed, typed Counseling Psychology Emphasis Application for Admission (see Application Form).

 - Twelve semester hours of undergraduate preparation in psychology (see program application for specifics)*